Chinese Language School

 Chinese classes

-The teacher will use various teaching materials and methods to introduce words, short sentences, stories, and songs.
+The teacher will use various teaching materials and methods to introduce words, short sentences, stories and songs.
 Students will learn about addressing family members and relatives, daily etiquette, body parts, colors, the sun, moon and stars, daily use items, animals, four major festivals in Chinese cultures, and food.

-Beginner 1:30~3:55pm Textbook: Let's learn Chinese - Book K1
+Beginner (in-person) 1:30~3:50pm Textbook: Let's learn Chinese - Book K1

 There are two main teaching goals in this class: Using Mandarin phonetic symbols to learn correct pronunciation and learning the order of strokes as a foundation for writing.
 The teacher will use games to help students learn in a fun way.